 How Walmart Does it

 Walmart is a leading innovator in its supply chain practices.
 Ever since its inception, Walmart has been able to optimize its supply chain processes by cutting out unnecessary middlemen.
 By creating a system that focuses on maximizing efficiency, the big-box retailer has been able to provide consumers with lower prices compared to competitors.
 Walmart understands both traditional operations as well as the need to keep updating its systems with new technologies.
-That includes continued development of distribution centers with new technologies such as artificial intelligence robots, updating regulations and enhancing its sustainability practices.
+That includes the continued development of distribution centers with new technologies such as artificial intelligence robots, updating regulations, and enhancing its sustainability practices.
 With Amazon dominating every sector of the eCommerce space, Walmart must capitalize on their own abilities.
 That means continuously maintaining their success in supply chain operations, which they have decade over decade.
 It is what has given them an edge over the competition and why other businesses want to emulate them.
 To become a supplier with Walmart it is important to understand their business practices.
 Otherwise, your product may fall right off the shelves.

 It is a lot about staying in stock

 Walmart has always been committed to decreasing the costs of the supply chain.
 This is how they manage to maintain such a high level of in-stock.
 Ever since its inception, Walmart has stuck to its core values.
-They developed cost structures which would allow them to offer products at the lowest prices.
+They developed cost structures that would allow them to offer products at the lowest prices.
 They focused on designing an advanced supply chain management system that would give them the most control.

 They initially began by removing certain components of the chain.
 They cut out the middle man in order to work directly with manufacturers.
 Suppliers were given the responsibility of managing inventory in the Walmart warehouses.
 This became what is known as Vendor Managed Inventory or VMI.

-Vendor Managed Inventory is a model which offers suppliers access to company data.
+Vendor Managed Inventory is a model that offers suppliers access to company data.
 Suppliers would know exactly when to send their goods to Walmart.
 This eventually became Walmart Retail Link which provides suppliers all the data necessary to manage their business.
 Suppliers can see how well their product is performing as well as track inventory and other important metrics.
 Walmart expects suppliers to keep up with their inventory to match customer demand.

 To maintain the low cost of the supply chain, Walmart implemented cross-docking.
 This requires suppliers to upload their products to Walmart delivery trailers.
 These trailers make their way to Walmart warehouses, but they don’t stay there for long.
 Walmart minimizes inventory costs by immediately repackaging the products and sending them straight to Walmart stores.
 This optimizes everything from transportation time to storage, as Walmart does not even need to keep these products in the stores themselves.